 At his daughter's wedding, a river gently flowed down the father's cheeks.

-Here the metaphor does not specifiy tears making it an indirect metaphor.
+Here the metaphor does not specify tears making it an indirect metaphor.

 Although the tears are not directly referenced in the second example, the context provides enough information to infer the implied comparison.
 Therefore, the second metaphor is implied.